This page contains affiliate links. For more information please read my Disclosure Policy.

 - Milk or white chocolate on the other hand, due to the high levels of milk solids and low cocoa solids, are less tolerant of heat and need to be heated gently and watched carefully.

-A Final Note
+A Few Final Notes

 Go on, Go Cook!